Ranking Liverpool’s 8 Premier League managers from worst to best

 Not only did he deliver Liverpool’s long-awaited Premier League trophy, but won another Champions League 14 years after Benitez had managed it.

-Klopp has also managed to win the UEFA Super Cup and Club World Cup while delivering a swashbuckling style of football and there will surely be more trophies to come during his tenure.
+Klopp has also managed to win both domestic cups, the UEFA Super Cup and Club World Cup while delivering a swashbuckling style of football.